yugabyte/yugabyte-db/docs/content/preview/integrations/caspio.md

 1. In Zapier, create a Caspio application integration by providing your Caspio subdomain.

-1. In Zapier, create a PostgreSQL integration as follows.
+1. In Zapier, create a PostgreSQL integration as follows:

     - Add the host address of your YugabyteDB instance.
     - Change the port from `5432` to `5433`.